-6. Inspect the glass seal periodically to ensure proper seal.
-If the gaskets become frayed or worn, replace immediately.
-Contact your dealer or Customer Service at) 509-993-3767 for approved replacement parts.
+6. Inspect the glass and door seal periodically to ensure proper seal.
+If the gaskets become frayed or worn, replace them immediately.
+Contact your dealer or Customer Service at (509)-993-3767 OR (208)-660-3109 OR Info@509Fab.com for approved replacement parts.

-Glass / Door Gasket Replacement
+Glass Gasket Replacement

 After extensive use, the sealing material which provides glass and door seal may need to be replaced if it does not sustain its resilience.
 Inspect the glass and door seal periodically to ensure proper seal.
-If the gaskets become frayed or worn, replace immediately.

-The following steps should be followed for replacement of the glass or door gasket:
+If the gaskets become frayed or worn, replace them immediately.
+The following steps should be followed for replacement of the glass gasket: